TORDA'S FALL 2025 TEACHING SITE

 Though admittedly I envisioned this assignment as a short piece of creative nonfiction, but feel free to be as creative as your piece merits--you can experiment with form and genre if you choose, BUT please keep in mind the essential question of this assignment and do try to answer it: what texts have affected you in terms of the kind of writer you are and you want to be.

-We'll workshop these texts in class the third week of class.
-I'll collect them the week after that.
+We'll workshop these texts in class the second week of class.
+I'll collect them the third week .
 In addition, your piece will be added to your author bio on our class profile page.

 Finally, this first short assignment is also meant to introduce you, as a part of this class, to how workshops will run in 489 (should feel pretty familiar), as well as to how I will comment on your writing and engage in discussion of the texts you produce as part of class.